How To Keep Wood From Warping? (5 PROVEN Methods!)

 Therefore, grain direction is highly affected by wood warping.

-How Protective Coatings Causes Wood to Warp?
+How Protective Coatings Cause Wood to Warp?

 This will reduce or prevent the wood from shrinking or swelling. in other words, protective coatings cut down the direct relationship between wood and the outside environment.